-The REI Quarter Dome 2 is a great all-around solution for any backpacker.
-REI has put a lot of thought into redesigning the Quarter Dome line to improve its weight and comfort.
-This contender now weighs almost 1.5 pounds less than the old T2 version, and has a larger interior.
+Over the past several years, REI has tweaked and tinkered with the design of the Quarter Dome 2 to improve upon an already bomber product.
+REI put a lot of thought into redesigning the Quarter Dome line to improve its weight and comfort.
+This contender now weighs about 1.3 pounds less than the T2 (the original version) and has a larger interior.
 We love its almost vertical sidewalls that give it lots of headroom, allow for sitting up without crouching, and its great ceiling stash pockets.
 It is in the middle of the pack for its weight as well as its price.
-After the Tarptent Double Rainbow, it is the lightest tent for its price at $299.

 The Quarter Dome is a very comfortable tent for its weight.
 Even with its tapered floor design, it feels quite roomy.
 It is still a tight fit for two people, but the added vestibule room makes it very do-able.

 We think it is more livable and comfortable than both the Hilleberg Anjan 2 and the Hubba Hubba NX because of its vertical sidewalls so both people can sit up at the same time without crouching.
 We like its large end pocket and two ceiling pockets to stash stuff like headlamps and sunglasses.
 The vestibules are relatively roomy and can fit a medium sized backpack and some shoes, but its walls start high off the ground and rain may be able to get into the vestibule during a windy storm.
 The Quarter Dome feels very well ventilated and airy, and much less claustrophobic than the slightly smaller sized competitors.
 A small but annoying detail we noticed is that the doors hang in your face when you are trying to get your shoes on or off, unless you take the time to tie them back each time.